ed-barberis/fso_cco_lab_guide/content/20_Hands_On_Deployment/24_app_deployment/_index.md

 Go to the **Observe** page and apply a filter like `EntityStatus = 'active'  && attributes(service.namespace) = 'cnao-lab-06-i0xoc'` to narrow down the display to services specific to your lab environment.
 Be sure to use your own namespace name, which is stored in the **cnao_lab_id** environment variable.

+> Use your own service namespace name which you can retrieve from the `$cnao_lab_id` environment variable.

 ![image](/images/24_app_deploy/CNAO_deployed.png)

 You've successfully configured OpenTelemetry collectors to transmit data to the CNAO platform!